Young people may start thinking about moving to a place of their own as they reach adulthood.

 Young people aged 18 and over with learning or physical disabilities, or with sight or hearing loss, may be supported with their housing and daily living through Adult Social Care.
 Young people who are supported by Adult Social Care should ask their social worker for information about housing and daily living options.
 Young people who are not receiving support from Adult Social Care can ring 0345 045 5202 to request an assessment.

 Information on daily living aids and equipment is available on the Safe and Well website.

-Our Assistive Technology Service offers advice and information on a range of assistive, telecare and telehealth devices and aids that can make life easier for people with disabilities.
+Our Technology-Enabled Care team offers advice and information on a range of assistive, telecare and telehealth devices and aids that can make life easier for people with disabilities.
 The team takes referrals from anyone, for anyone, for all ages and all diagnoses.